|

 back, to have a co-ownership program.
 Over the years, I have

-met many wonderful people that have become very
+met many wonderful people that have become very dear

-to go.
+go.

-All of my breeding stock are living
+Breeding: All of my breeding stock are

-in my breeding program.
-I definitely have the best of both
+about who stays in my breeding program.
+I definitely have

-worlds, the most important aspect being, the dogs that are kept on
+the best of both worlds, the most important aspect being, the dogs

-for consideration aren't in a kennel situation; they live out their life just being dogs and a big part
+they live out their life just being dogs and a big part of

-of someone's family.
+someone's family.

 Being a champion